richardm/richardm.github.io/book-summaries.md

 I have over 200 books on my to-read list.
 As a result, I generally start by reading book summaries and then read the full book if I find the summary useful.
 I am a slow reader because I generally take the time to capture notes for each chapter as I read.
 My goal is to never have to read the same book twice; however, I read some of my book notes dozens of times.
 By sharing my summaries below, I hope these will introduce you to useful concepts and encourage you to read the full book.

 Here is an incomplete list of the books I've read in recent years.
-I have extensive book notes for _most_ of these, although they need cleanup before sharing.
+While I haven't finished them all, I have extensive book notes for _most_ of these, although they need cleanup before sharing.
 Over time, I plan to share my book notes here as a resource for others.
 If you would like me to escalate a particular book, please open a [GitHub issue](https://github.com/richardm/richardm.github.io/issues){:target="\_blank"}.

 1. [Bringing Out the Best in People](/summaries/bringing-out-the-best-in-people) by Aubrey C. Daniels
 2. Changing World Order by Ray Dalio